opencor/opencor-developer-documentation/src/develop/internationalisation.rst

 .. |coreplugin.cpp| replace:: ``[OpenCOR]/src/plugins/miscellaneous/Core/src/coreplugin.cpp``
 .. _coreplugin.cpp: https://github.com/opencor/opencor/blob/master/src/plugins/miscellaneous/Core/src/coreplugin.cpp

-Qt objects (e.g. menus, actions) need to be retranslated either by the plugin class itself or by an object owned directly or indirectly by the plugin class (e.g. |coreplugin.cpp|_).
+`Qt <https://www.qt.io/>`__ objects (e.g. menus, actions) need to be retranslated either by the plugin class itself or by an object owned directly or indirectly by the plugin class (e.g. |coreplugin.cpp|_ for the `Core <https://github.com/opencor/opencor/tree/master/src/plugins/miscellaneous/Core/>`__ plugin).
 To help with this process, |I18nInterface|_ comes with two methods that ensure that menus and actions get properly retranslated: ``retranslateMenu(QMenu *pMenu, const QString &pTitle)`` and ``retranslateAction(QAction *pAction, const QString &pText, const QString &pStatusTip)``.

-It may happen that a plugin does not own any Qt objects, but still needs to support internationalisation.
+It may happen that a plugin does not own any `Qt <https://www.qt.io/>`__ objects, but still needs to support internationalisation.
-This is the case with our `Editor <https://github.com/opencor/opencor/tree/master/src/plugins/widget/EditorWidget>`__ widget, which implements a Qt widget that can be both instantiated and retranslated by others.
+This is the case with our `Editor <https://github.com/opencor/opencor/tree/master/src/plugins/widget/EditorWidget>`__ widget, which implements a `Qt <https://www.qt.io/>`__ widget that can be both instantiated and retranslated by others.
 This means that its ``retranslateUi()`` method is empty (see |editorwidgetplugin.cpp|_).

 .. |editorwidgetplugin.cpp| replace:: ``[OpenCOR]/src/plugins/widget/EditorWidget/src/editorwidgetplugin.cpp``